streepje8/GeminiLiveForUnity/README.md

 ## 📄 License

 This project is licensed under the BSL license — see the LICENSE.md file for more details.
+TLDR: Personal use = You can use it for free, Commercial use = Ask me first.
+After 01/01/2028 the license changes to MIT.
 ---

 ### ⭐️ Quick Summary